Corey Davis Player Prop Bets for NFL Week 7 | New York vs. New England 10/24/2021

 - Davis has been the target of 36 of his team's 171 passing attempts this season, or 21.1% of the target share.

-- With three targets in the red zone this season, Davis has been on the receiving end of 21.4% of his team's 14 red zone pass attempts.
+- Davis (three red zone targets) has been the recipient of 21.4% of his team's 14 red zone pass attempts.

-- The Jets, who rank 32nd in the NFL in points scored, have dropped back to pass 62.2% of the time while running the football 37.8% of the time.
+- The Jets, who rank 32nd in the NFL in points scored, have dropped back to pass 62.2% of the time while running the ball 37.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Davis' matchup with the Patriots.